cs210/Jarvis/Editor/README.md

 4. Press spacebar or Left Button 3 to reset the pointers.

 ## Controls
-- Press X to switch between player movement and object movement.
-- Press left and right shoulder buttons to cycle through the selectable objects.
-- Left thumbstick for x/y axis movement.
+- Joystick to navigate
+- Right button 4 to toggle the Save/Load menu
+- Right butten 2 to toggle the Spawn menu
+- Right trigger to select things (menu items, for example)
-- Right thumbsick for z axis movement and object scaling.
+- Right and Left triggers to grab objects
-- Start button to toggle menu
+- Right button 1 while grabbing an object to delete it.